 Becky graduated with honors from the University of Wisconsin, Madison.
-As a chemical engineer, she worked at companies like Amoco, YDK America, and CIBA, specializing in industrial processes and production systems.
+As a chemical engineer, she specialized in industrial processes and production systems.
 Becky brought this knowledge and applied it to something she loved–making the finest distilled spirits in Virginia.
-Wine, grains, berries, it matters not.
-If there is a fruit, vegetable, tuber with starch or sugar in it, you can bet that Becky will try to distill it.

-Scott graduated with honors from Georgia Tech.
+Scott graduated with honors and two degrees from Georgia Tech.
 He spent the last twenty years building a software career in telecommunication systems and government IT solutions and traded it all in for the chance to own and run his own distillery.
-Liquors of all types are his greatest love (besides Becky, of course).
-Whiskeys from Scotland, Ireland and the United States.
-Brandy from France and Germany.
-And an eclectic German bitters called Boonekamp.
-"It's good for the digestive!" as his old German grandmother used to say.
+As he likes to say, "Twenty years of government contracting taught me a great love of whisky!"

 Scott and Becky are happy to be doing something together that they love: Producing the finest spirits in Virginia, completely and truly by hand.
-At Catoctin Creek, high quality spirits are our passion.
+At Catoctin Creek, Virginia Rye Whisky is our passion.

-Our Roundel represents the land from which we hail—the land that infuses every bottle we produce—the great Commonwealth of Virginia.
-Virginians were among the first in our nation to begin making rye whisky, and not least of which was George Washington, who distilled rye whisky commercially at his Mt.
+Our roundel, the circular medallion which sits atop our full logo, symbolizes the land that infuses every bottle we produce—the Commonwealth of Virginia.
+We love our home: her picturesque mountains, beaches, horse-farms, and beautiful Appalachian woods.
+Virginia was one of America's original thirteen colonies, and Virginians were among the first in our nation to make rye whiskey.
+Not least of which was George Washington, who distilled rye whiskey commercially at his Mt.
 Vernon farm.
-And when people started distilling corn into Bourbon whiskey in modern-day Kentucky, yes, that land was still called "Virginia."
+In fact, when people started distilling corn into Bourbon whiskey in what is today called Kentucky, yes, that land was still called "Virginia."
 (Kentucky didn't become a state until 1792.)

-And so, Virginia is the birthplace of American whiskey, and we're extremely proud of her.
-As an homage to Virginia, we've adorned our Roundel with her state flower, the flowering dogwood.
+So, we proudly celebrate Virginia as the birthplace of American whiskey.
+As an homage to Virginia, we've adorned our logo with her state flower, the flowering dogwood.

 If you look closely at the monogram, you can make out the fanciful script letters "C C D Co", for Catoctin Creek Distilling Company, with all the letters intertwined as to become a single meaningful unit.